-If you do some searching, you’ll find several shopping experts who promise to show you how to cut your grocery bill by 90%.
+If you do some searching, you’ll find several shopping experts who promise to show you how to cut your grocery bill by up to 90%.
 While that’s technically possible, it’s a whole lot easier if you have a large bill.
-If your weekly tab for groceries is less than $100, 90% savings are probably out of reach, but no matter how much you spend and how much you aspire to save, you’ll pay a whole lot less if you follow these tips — possibly even 90% less in some cases.
+If your weekly tab for groceries is less than $100, 90% savings are probably out of reach, but no matter how much you spend and how much you aspire to save, you’ll pay a whole lot less if you follow these tips.

 Never Hit the Grocery Store Without a Plan

 Your best opportunity to save the most money comes before you ever even walk into the grocery store.

 The Frugal Mom’s Guide to Meal Planning estimates that the average household can save $1,600 a year on groceries by taking the time to plan out the week’s meals and shop only for the ingredients needed to bring those meals to life.